Mass Readings & Missal

 always and everywhere to give you thanks,

-Lord, holy Father, almighty and eternal God.
+Lord, holy Father, almighty and eternal God,

-sing together the unending hymn of your glory,
+we sing the hymn of your glory,

-as they acclaim:
+as without end we acclaim:

 Holy, Holy, Holy Lord God of hosts.